rosettatype/legible-typography/_chapters/6-beyond-legibility-research.md

 aspect of user interface design and underlines the relationship between functionality (usability or legibility) and aesthetics (see Chapter 1).

-Question: If you were designing an interface, what would you prioritise?
+> Question: If you were designing an interface, what would you prioritise?
+{: .question }

 # Aesthetics